apostrophecms/apostrophe-documentation/tutorials/getting-started/editing-page-templates.md

 Because we extended the layout, we can avoid duplicating a lot of markup.

+### Including, importing and extending files from many modules

+Sometimes you'll want to write Nunjucks macros, include files, or extensible layouts that are used by many different Apostrophe modules.
+For convenience, you can put these "global" templates in the top-level `views/` folder of your project.
+Any template not found in the current module will be located there as a "fallback." *In older projects, this won't work unless you enable it.
+See `app.js` in the [apostrophe-boilerplate](https://github.com/punkave/apostrophe-boilerplate) project.*

 **But what about editable content?** Good question!
 That's the next topic.